 While we haven’t tested the new 2.5-liter turbo-four on our 75 mph highway route, which is part of our extensive testing regimen, the all-wheel-drive V-6 model we evaluated produced 26 mpg in that test. .
 For more information on stinger fuel economy, visit the EPA website.

 2023 KIA Stinger Interior

-With the hatchback’s wide aperture and long wheelbase, we hope the Stinger will do better in this measurement.
+We hope the Stinger will do better in this measurement with the hatchback’s wide aperture and long wheelbase.
 The center console is on the large side of a car, which helps offset the fact that the front door pocket is the smallest of this collection.

 Infotainment and Connectivity